scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 related to statistical analysis.
-These include functions for conveniently viewing descriptive statistics, a class for creating publication quality tables, and functions for translating foreign datasets, currently only Stata's binary dta format, to numpy arrays.
+These include functions for conveniently viewing descriptive statistics, a class for creating publication quality tables, and functions for translating foreign datasets, currently only Stata's binary *.dta* format, to numpy arrays.

 The last main part of the package is the datasets.
-There are currently fourteen datasets that are either part of the public domain or used with expressed consent of the original authors.
-These datasets follow a common pattern so that they are easy to use, and it is trivial for others to add additional datasets.
+There are currently fourteen datasets that are either part of the public domain or used with express consent of the original authors.
+These datasets follow a common pattern so that they are easy to use, and it is trivial for others to add additional Datasets.
 The datasets are used in our test suite and examples as illustrated below.
 Further, there are verbose examples in the examples directory of the package.

 Examples